mg4gh/MGMapViewer/docs/Features/MainMapFeatures/MapsforgeThemes/mapsforgethemes.md

 <img src="./themes2.png" width="270" />&nbsp;
 <img src="./themes3.png" width="270" />

-After installation you can select the language for the themes:
+After installation you can select the language for the themes (be aware that the scope of
+this language selection is **only** the the theme):

 <img src="./lang1.png" width="270" />&nbsp;
 <img src="./lang2.png" width="270" />&nbsp;